List of Sliders characters: Wade Wells

 Wade Wells was one of the first Sliders to travel after being invited to by Quinn.
 At home, she was a computer store clerk at Doppler Computer Store working for her boss Mr. Hurley.
 At the time Wade had the biggest crush on Quinn though he failed to notice.

 She was one of the more optimistic people in the group, and enjoyed sliding as an adventure through her first year, though winning a deadly lottery that resulted in Quinn being shot in the back sobered her a bit to her situation.
 She brought to the team computer expertise not limited to hacking, and was a believer in the supernatural due to being friends with a witch (Aptly named Sabrina) at Home.

-She was extremely crushed when Arturo was murdered and her time dealing with it was further burdened by newcomer Maggie Becket.
+She was extremely crushed when Arturo was murdered and her time dealing with it was further burdened by newcomer Maggie Beckett.
 It made her so distant that she once nearly joined a rock band whose leader was a Vampire, though Quinn after rescuing her let her know that she would always have the group, she stressed to him that she needed to hear it more often in some people.

 Wade's final slide with the main group would presumably return her home, but only with Rembrandt as Quinn elected to stay behind with Maggie to help her fight Rickman.